NiklasPfister/adaXT/README.md

-By specifying these three components a range of different tree algorithms can be created, e.g., regression trees, classification trees, quanitle regression trees and survial trees.
+By specifying these three components a range of different tree algorithms can be created, e.g., regression trees, classification trees, quantile regression trees and survival trees.
 Additionally to this modular structure, all other operations are kept as vanilla as possible allowing users to easily change parts of the code (e.g., the splitting procedure).